 I won’t be able to keep my car if I file Chapter 7 bankruptcy.

 The same principles apply to your car as to your house.
 In Kentucky, if you are current on your car payments and have no excess equity in your car ($3,775 per debtor in equity), you should also be able to keep it despite bankruptcy.
-If you are behind on your car payments and want to keep the car or get it back after repossession (but before a sale), filing a Chapter 13 bankruptcy may be a better choice.
+If you are behind on your car payments and want to keep the car or get it back after repossession (but before a sale), consulting a Chapter 13 bankruptcy lawyer to file a Chapter 13 bankruptcy may be a better choice.

 Bankruptcy will ruin my credit forever.